• Skip to primary navigation

 • A pinch of sugar

-• A turkey neck, ham hock, salt pork, or hog jowl (for traditional meat options) – *If using any of these, you’ll want to remove them before serving, as they are not meant to eat, only to flavor the dish.
+• A turkey neck, ham hock, salt pork, or hog jowl (for traditional meat options) – *If using any of these, you’ll want to remove them before serving, as they are not meant to be eaten, only to flavor the dish.

 Classic Southern black-eyed peas with collard greens and ham are a deliciously simple meal!
 I recommend using canned black-eyed peas instead of dried ones to make it so much easier!